balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.md

 ## Swap fees

 The charging of swap fees is managed entirely by the Balancer vault.
-The pool is only responsible for declaring the `swapFeePercentage` for any given swap or unbalanced liquidity operation.
+The pool is only responsible for declaring the `swapFeePercentage` for any given swap or unbalanced liquidity operation on registration as well as declaring an minimum and maximum swap fee percentage.
 For more information, see [Swap fees](http://localhost:8080/concepts/vault/swap-fee.html).

 ::: info Do I need to take swap fees into account when implementing onSwap?
 No, swap fees are managed entirely by the Balancer vault.
 For an `EXACT_OUT` swap, the amount in (`params.amountGivenScaled18`) will already have the swap fee removed before `onSwap` is called.